Vietnam under Chinese rule: Việt/Yue

+People of Jiaozhi

-Exonyms for "Viet" people such as Keeu in Tai-Kadai languages and Kuchi in Malay, both of which mean "People of Jiaozhi", also indicate that outsiders saw inhabitants of the region as primarily associated with their political status during this period.
+Exonyms for "Viet" people such as Keeu in Tai-Kadai languages and Kuchi in Malay, both of which mean "People of Jiaozhi", indicate that outsiders saw inhabitants of the region as primarily associated with their political status during this period.
 Both terms originate from Jiaozhi and cannot be traced to any other word in an Austroasiatic language.
 Kuchi is the origin of Cochin in Cochinchina.
 Some scholars such as Nguyễn Văn Lợi argue that Jiaozhi is derived from a Kra–Dai word, which implies that the underlying etymology of Jiaozhi is a number of ethnonyms in Southeast Asia, all of which ultimately mean "person" or "people".
 However historian John Phan notes that there are two main problems with this theory.
 The first is that the modern Kra–Dai pronunciation is close to the Middle Chinese form of Jiaozhi.
 The second is that the Proto Kradai form of "people" does not rime with the Middle Chinese form of Jiao.
 While this does not rule out a Kra–Dai origin since the Kra–Dai could have reborrowed the ethnonym later on from Vietnamese or some form of Sinitic, Phan argues that the pathway from the Kra–Dai word for "people" to the current pronunciations of Jiaozhi is unclear.

+There are some records of "men of Jiaozhi" from the 3rd and 5th centuries, but it is uncertain what their ethnicity was.
+Li Tao and Ding Mo were both recorded to have been "men of Jiaozhi" who were put on record for their extreme displays of filial piety.
+Li Tao lived by his mother's tomb to construct it by himself while refusing help from neighbors.
+Ding Mo carried the earth used to build his mother's tomb on his back and planted rows of trees to attract white deer to the area.
+Huang Hao, another man of Jiaozhi, was stationed as magistrate in Waihuang County (east of modern Anyang in northern China).
+He was celebrated for his generosity and moderation, and on account of his virtuous rule, he was credited with avoiding a locust plague that afflicted the surrounding area.
+None of these people were described as barbarians or carrying any specific ethnic marker.
+Michael Churchman suggests that to Chinese writers, it probably did not matter what their true origins were, so long as they embodied virtues that could be commended and had a similar relationship to the government as people in other parts of the empire.